Is making a covert recording in the workplace sufficiently serious to justify disciplinary action or even instant dismissal?

 What constitutes fair disciplinary action will depend upon all the circumstances of the case.
 That said, as a minimum, the procedure should include a thorough investigation of the facts, collating and providing the employee with any evidence in advance of a disciplinary hearing, typically in the form of witness statements.
 This will enable the employee to answer the case against them.

-At the hearing itself, the employee must be given an opportunity to put their side of the story, ask any questions and call any witnesses in rebuttal.
+At the hearing itself, the employee must be given an opportunity to put forward their case, ask any questions and call any witnesses in rebuttal.
 The employee will also have the right, on any reasonable request, to be accompanied to the hearing by either a work colleague or a trade union representative or official.

 The employee’s companion has the right to present and sum up the employee’s case at the hearing, and while they cannot answer questions on the employee’s behalf, they can confer with the employee and respond to any views expressed.